-Gregory A. Wedner is Managing Partner of Lozano Smith.
-He serves clients throughout California.
+Gregory A. Wedner is a Partner who serves clients throughout California.
 His legal expertise is litigation on behalf of public agencies.

 Mr. Wedner received his J.D. from Southwestern University School of Law (cum laude) in 1975 and holds a B.A. from the University of California, Los Angeles, 1972 (cum laude).